 Rabbits handle cold better than they handle high temperatures, but it's a challenge keeping their water from freezing.
 Honestly, I haven't been completely successful yet.

 I have extra water bottles for them, and keep one set in the house while the other set is in the cages.
-Several times a day I fill the extra bottles with water and exchange them for the frozen ones in the rabbits' cages.
+Several times a day I fill the extra bottles with warm water and exchange them for the frozen ones in the rabbits' cages.

 The rabbits also have heavy-bottomed water bowls that are harder (but not impossible) to tip over.
 I exchange those with new bowls several times a day too.
+I love watching the bunnies hold their faces over the warm water.

 My horse Ella will be happy when the weather warms up and she can play in the water trough again.
 No wonder we have to fill the troughs so often in the summer!